svekeman/ays9/docs/ActorTemplateFiles/Config.md

 ## Relations

-Relations is about the relations with - or dependencies of an AYS service to - other AYS services.
+Relations is about the relations with - or dependencies to - other AYS services.

 Two kind of relations can be defined:
 - [Producer-Consumer](#producer-consumer) relations
 - [Parent-Child](#parent-child) relations

-Both are types a relations are configured in the `links` section of `config.yaml`.
+Both types of relations are configured in the `links` section of `config.yaml`.

 <a id="producer-consumer"></a>
 ### Producers & consumers